People

-While the people of the Ute bands knew of the Black Canyon of the Gunnison, it was an obscure geographic feature to explorers for hundreds of years.
+While indigenous people knew of the Black Canyon of the Gunnison, it was an obscure geographic feature to explorers for hundreds of years.
 The Spanish were the first Europeans to canvas western Colorado with two expeditions, one led by Juan Rivera in 1765, and the other by Fathers Dominguez and Escalante in 1776.
-Both were looking for passage to the California coast, and both passed by the canyon.
+Both were looking for passage to the California coast, and passed by the canyon.

 Park footer